PICkit: PICkit 4

 In February 2018, Microchip released the PICkit 4, which supports ICSP and JTAG debugging/programming.
 At the time of launch, not all PIC devices are supported, but the firmware is continually being upgraded to add support for new devices.

 PICkit4 also supports programming/debugging of AVR devices with UPDI/PDI/JTAG/SPI/debugWIRE interfaces by enumerating in "AVR mode" which makes its USB communication interface compatible with that of Atmel-ICE.

 PICkit 5

 In July 2023, Microchip released the PICkit 5.
 It supports ICSP and JTAG debugging/programming for Microchip devices and UPDI/PDI/JTAG/SPI/debugWIRE for AVR devices.

 PICkit 5 appears almost identical to the PICkit 4 and both share a similar feature set.
 The only functional differences are the use of the USB-C connector (instead of the older micro-B USB) and Bluetooth connectivity.

+PICkit Basic

+Microchip Technology Inc. released the PICkit Basic in March of 2025 as a low-cost alternative for development of various microcontrollers.
+The PICkit Basic launched with a price of $29.99, significantly lower than the PICkit 5 at $74.99.
+The lower cost results in several differences between the PICkit 5 and PICkit Basic.
+High-Voltage programming, Programmer To-Go, MicroSDHC slot, Bluetooth, Virtual Comm Port (VCOM), and power to or from target circuit are all not available on the PICkit Basic.
+The lack of High-Voltage programming prevents programming of some older Microchip microcontrollers and low pin-count AVR devices in certain Universal Programming and Debugging Interface (UPDI) configurations.
+The PICkit Basic is designed for simple development and is not intended for use in a production environment.

+Similar to the PICkit 5, the PICkit Basic is based on a 32-bit SAM E70 Arm Cortex-M7 at 300 MHz and features an 8-pin Single In-Line connector, USB-C interface operating at USB 2.0 speeds, hardware and software breakpoints, real-time debugging at full target speed, emergency recovery button for boot firmware recovery.
+The PICkit Basic has the following features: